-Be mindful of symptoms experienced during/post-sex
+Be mindful of symptoms (Painful Sex) experienced during/post-sex

-While it is fairly common if one experiences pain or discomfort when it’s your first time, however if the pain persists a number of times afterwards, then it might be a cause of worry.
-For instance, one might experience pain, itching and/or dryness in your vagina post sex, or a burning sensation during urination, for fleeting moments.
+While it is fairly common if one experiences pain or discomfort when it’s your first time, however, if the pain persists a number of times afterwards, then it might be a cause of worry.
+For instance, one might experience pain, itching and/or dryness in your vagina post-sex, or a burning sensation during urination, for fleeting moments.
 This shouldn’t be disregarded as a normal thing, especially if it keeps happening continuously.
 Head to your doctor immediately if you experience such symptoms before it turns into something major!
-A doctor will advise you on safe sex practices, different sexual positions to ease your discomfort or suggest natural, chemical free products which might be the reason for your symptoms.
+A doctor will advise you on safe sex practices, different sexual positions to ease your discomfort or suggest natural, chemical-free products which might be the reason for your symptoms.
 Bleu buy online condoms are paraben-free and hypoallergenic, meaning that it is unlikely to cause chemical reactions or allergies post-sex, ensuring your lovemaking sessions leave you fully satisfied.

 Lifestyle factors altering your mental health